Do. Not. Get. Sidetracked.

 These rules don’t just apply to campaigns, but they also apply to successful grassroots political organization in general.
 You start with those who are registered to vote, identify those who agree with you, provide them with the information they need, and get them to take action when it’s necessary.

-Successful conservative organizations (whether campaigns or grassroots lobbying groups) adopt and apply these rules to effectively mobilize supporters at the local level.
+Successful campaigns and organizations adopt and apply these rules to effectively mobilize supporters at the local level.

-No matter what kind of political or issue-based campaign you’re working on, don’t let yourself get sidetracked.
+No matter what kind of election or issue-based campaign you’re working on, don’t let yourself get sidetracked.

 Do the basics.
 You’ll be glad you did.